Donald Trump’s Legislative Agenda: Why His Health Care Bill Was A Monumental Disaster [Opinion]

 Trump’s means of trying to pass Trump Care entailed, “Vote my way or you are fired.”

 Donald Trump’s tyrannical style is not a good fit for a country with an executive branch, a judicial branch, and a legislative branch.
 His history already in 67 days is not a successful one.
-This isn’t the first legislative problem he’s had either, it probably won’t be his last, unless he changes.
+This isn’t the first legislative problem he’s had either, and it probably won’t be his last unless he changes.

-His controversial travel ban has been overruled by multiple federal judges, and the Ninth Circuit Court of Appeals.
-The revision of his travel ban after that fail has been over ruled by judges as well.
+His controversial travel ban has been overruled by multiple federal judges and the Ninth Circuit Court of Appeals.
+The revision of his travel ban after that fail has been overruled by judges as well.
 Many members of Congress and the Senate have said they will not pay for his Mexico wall.

 Next up in Donald Trump’s agenda is tax reform.
 Here is a topic that is almost as sensitive to Americans as health care.
-While many Republicans are on the same page as Donald Trump to give all of the tax breaks to the wealthy at the literal expense of the middle class, Donald Trump still has many hurdles ahead if he wants his tax reform agenda to pass.
+While many Republicans are on the same page as Donald Trump to give all of the tax breaks to the wealthy at the expense of the middle class, Donald Trump still has many hurdles ahead if he wants his tax reform agenda to pass.

-He also needs to govern and accomplish all of these things, while the cloud of a federal criminal investigation hovers over the White House.
-Most pundits are saying it will be impossible for him to get anything done while that cloud is in play.
+He also needs to govern and accomplish all of these things while the cloud of a federal criminal investigation hovers over the White House.
+Most pundits are saying it will be impossible for him to get anything done during that time.

 But on the off chance that he can develop laws while being investigated for breaking them, he still needs to get out of the CEO mentality.
 The founders of the country and framers of the Constitution in all of their brilliance established a land that would prevent any leader from trying to play the “winner takes all” game.
 Donald Trump needs a little review here.